-Kanji payar recipe from Kerala (also known as ganji recipe in many parts of South India) is one of the most popular traditional dinner recipes from Kerala which is easy to make and serve as well as healthy for anyone.
+Kanji payar recipe from Kerala (also known as ganji recipe in many parts of South India) is one of the most popular traditional dinner food recipes from Kerala, which is delicious, simple, quick and easy combination of rice soup and green mung beans.

-Kanji wit payar recipe is simple to make and we enjoy it like the most delicious Kerala food in the world 🙂 yes, it is obviously so yummy especially if you enjoy it with delicacies like spicy mango pickle and thick coconut chutney made without gravy and also papad which is the Kerala style fried wafers made of urad dal.
+Kanji with payar recipe is simple to make and we enjoy it like the most delicious Kerala food in the world 🙂 yes, it is obviously so yummy especially if you enjoy it with delicacies like spicy mango pickle and dry coconut chutney made without gravy and also papad which is the Kerala style fried wafers made of urad dal.

 Payar is the malayalam word for green mung bean, cowpeas and similar varieties of legumes and you can see that the most popular payar used along with kanji in kerala are cherupayar (green mung beans) and also vanpayar (red cowpeas), and cherupayar or green mung beans is the most popular out of these.
 There are other kind of legumes that are also used with kanji or Kerla rice soup, like muthira payar (horsegram).